js2264/movieaRt/README.md

 list_colors <- getColorList(dir = 'frames/')
 ```

-## Processing the colors and plotting them
+## Processing the colors and plotting a color story

 ```r
 data(colors) # this set of colors was extracted from The Grand Budapest Hotel, directed by Wes Anderson.